bramstroker/homeassistant-powercalc/utils/measure/README.md

 ## Setup

-There are two ways to run the measure script, using Docker and natively using Python The recommended way is with docker as all the needed dependencies are bundled.
+There are two ways to run the measure script, using Docker and natively using Python.
+The recommended way is with docker as all the needed dependencies are bundled.

 ### Docker